 team and a diverse and supportive volunteer and donor base.
 Supporting the

 Foundation is truly life-changing, as the lives of far too many Canadians are

 adversely impacted by heart disease and stroke.”

 where he managed the consumer, retail and industrial sectors.
+Andrew also

-He has extensive international experience having worked for Pacific
+Andrew has extensive international experience, having worked for Pacific

 Equity Partners in Australia and Bain & Company in Hong Kong before his

 involvement with Ontario Teachers' in the United Kingdom.
 While at Private